prettier/prettier/docs/integrating-with-linters.md

 - [tslint-plugin-prettier](https://github.com/ikatyang/tslint-plugin-prettier)
 - [stylelint-prettier](https://github.com/prettier/stylelint-prettier)

 These plugins were especially useful when Prettier was new.
-By running Prettier inside your linters, you didn’t have to set up any new infrastructure and you could re-use your editor intergrations for the linters.
+By running Prettier inside your linters, you didn’t have to set up any new infrastructure and you could re-use your editor integrations for the linters.
 But these days you can run `prettier --check .` and most editors have Prettier support.

 The downsides of those plugins are: